Using Spatial Data with R Shiny workshop

 Looking forward to seeing you during the workshop!

-Learn how to work with Big Data with Hadoop and Spark!
-Join our workshop on Working with Big Data with Hadoop and Spark which is a part of our workshops for Ukraine series.
+Join our workshop on Introduction to Topic Modelling in R and Python, which is a part of our workshops for Ukraine series!

 Here’s some more info: